arindamlahiri/google-meet-account-switcher/readme.md

 # Google Meet Account Switcher - Chrome Extension <!-- omit in toc -->

 Quickly switch between multiple accounts in Google Meet. <br/>
-Using google's `Switch Account` feature in google meet takes us to a new page where we select another account and then we are redirected to google meet.
-This extension lets us switch our account with just 2 clicks and 1 page refresh.
+"Why I can't just use the 'Switch Account' feature in Meet?", I hear you ask.
+When you use that, you are redirected to a new page where you select another account and then you are redirected back.
+On the other hand when you use this extension, you just need 2 clicks and it's done.

 - [Setup](#setup)
 - [Installation](#installation)